Ahmed-Hady-168234/Dynamic-Analyzer-in-C/README.md

 # Dynamic-Analyzer-in-C
-This is the Compiler's course project Dynamic Analyzer in C
+This is the Compiler's course project Dynamic Analyzer in C using Antlr